Screen reader: Accessibility APIs

-Web-based

-A relatively new development in the field is web-based applications like Spoken-Web that act as web portals, managing content like news updates, weather, science and business articles for visually impaired or blind computer users.
-Other examples are ReadSpeaker or BrowseAloud that add text-to-speech functionality to web content.
-The primary audience for such applications is those who have difficulty reading because of learning disabilities or language barriers.
-Although functionality remains limited compared to equivalent desktop applications, the major benefit is to increase the accessibility of said websites when viewed on public machines where users do not have permission to install custom software, giving people greater "freedom to roam".

-This functionality depends on the quality of the software but also on a logical structure of the text.
-Use of headings, punctuation, presence of alternate attributes for images, etc. is crucial for a good vocalization.
-Also a web site may have a nice look because of the use of appropriate two dimensional positioning with CSS but its standard linearization, for example, by suppressing any CSS and JavaScript in the browser may not be comprehensible.

 Customization

 Most screen readers allow the user to select whether most punctuation is announced or silently ignored.
 Some screen readers can be tailored to a particular application through scripting.
 One advantage of scripting is that it allows customizations to be shared among users, increasing accessibility for all.
 JAWS enjoys an active script-sharing community, for example.

 Verbosity

 Verbosity is a feature of screen reading software that supports vision-impaired computer users.
 Speech verbosity controls enable users to choose how much speech feedback they wish to hear.
 Specifically, verbosity settings allow users to construct a mental model of web pages displayed on their computer screen.
 Based on verbosity settings, a screen-reading program informs users of certain formatting changes, such as when a frame or table begins and ends, where graphics have been inserted into the text, or when a list appears in the document.
 The verbosity settings can also control the level of descriptiveness of elements, such as lists, tables, and regions.
 For example, JAWS provides low, medium, and high web verbosity preset levels.
 The high web verbosity level provides more detail about the contents of a webpage.